sixshootercat/personal-portfolio/packages/client/README.md

-## Personal website
+## Client

-Built using NextJS, Sanity Studio, and Tailwind
+Built using NextJS and Tailwind